Ernest Hemingway wrote, “Everyone behaves badly — given the chance.” Yes, old Ernie knew Key West.

 The southernmost island of everyone’s favorite archipelago lures travelers year-round.
 A come-as-you-are spirit, tropical atmosphere, beautiful landscaping, crystal water and clothing-optional attitude — what’s not to love?
 Key West means happiness.

 Always ready for a party, Cuba’s tiny neighbor amps it up during Fantasy Fest, a 10-day, no-holds-barred fête filled with costumes, body paint, drinking, dancing, life loving and skin aplenty.
 I consider it a high holy day (lowercase; no offense here!) and fly south for it every year, meticulously planned outfits in tow.
-The celebration — themed “Political VooDoo & Ballot Box Barbarians” for 2016 — is going down right now.
+The celebration — themed “Cult Classics & Cartoon Chaos” for 2022 — is going down later this month.

 Headed to the bash?
+Still want to go to the party?
 Here are the highlights.
-Wish you were going?
+Can’t make it?
 Keep scrolling down to the anytime suggestions for your off-Fest getaway.

 Tutu Tuesday: Get creative with your tutu — you know you have one — for this crazy-fun party.
-It starts off with a one-mile social run (read: no training required) that includes an obstacle course and shots and ends at Mangoes for the official event.
-Note that you must be wearing a tutu for entry.
+It starts off with a short march around the island stopping at some popular spots and ends at 22&Co for the official event.
+Note: You must be wearing a tutu for entry.
 And why not, right?

-Dungeon of Dark Secrets and Fetishes: Likely named by a straight-shooter kind of guy, this Wednesday night event at 801 Bourbon Bar/Saloon 1 shouldn’t require much explanation.
+Desire Male Fetish Party: Likely named by a straight-shooter kind of guy, this Wednesday night event at New Orleans House Garden & Pool Bar shouldn’t require much explanation.
 You can watch the action from the sidelines or get hands-on to explore your inner desires.
 Saucy.

 Exposed at the Bourbon Street Pub: Pool, hot tub, foam — and that’s just outside.
 Indoors at Bourbon Street Pub, DJs, exotic dancers, glow sticks and big screens broadcasting fantasy scenes set the mood for Thursday’s all-nighter.
 Don’t know what to wear?
 Let’s just say that you need not worry about that here.

-Masquerade March: Crowds make their way through Old Town to the tune of music and noisemakers during the Masquerade March, also known as the People’s Parade, on Friday.
-Join at any point along the route (step-off is at the Key West Cemetery), and take drink breaks at participating guesthouses along the way.
+Captain Morgan’s Masquerade March: Crowds make their way through Old Town to the tune of music and noisemakers during the Masquerade March, also known as the People’s Parade, on Friday.
+Join at any point along the route (step-off is at the Key West Cemetery) and take drink breaks at participating guesthouses along the way, including the all-male clothing optional Equator Resort.

 Survival tip: You’ll wear costumes every day, and people take them very, very, very seriously.
 Do not slack off.
-(Secondary tip: There’s no such thing as “too risqué.”)
+(Secondary tip: There’s no such thing as “too risqué.”
+Be sure to grab something from the fetish collection of the gay-owned menswear designer, Addicted USA, and you’ll be good to go.)

 Key West (All the Time)